Table of Contents

 Cancun Airport Immigration

 It will speed up everyone’s passage if you complete the above forms before you land.
-Extra copies are always available in the airport if you don’t receive the forms on the flight
+Extra copies are available in the airport if you aren’t given the forms during your flight

-The FM-T form allows you to remain as a tourist in Mexico for up to 180 days, however, normally it is first issued for 30 or 60 days.
+The FM-T form allows you to remain as a tourist in Mexico for up to 180 days.
+Normally it is first issued for 30 or 60 days.
 You will need to visit the Cancun immigration if you wish to stay any longer than this.

-Passports need to have at least 6 months remaining from your date of entry, this is to match the maximum period your FM-T can be valid for.
-Reports suggest that this is not strictly enforced, but it is better to be safe than sorry.
+Passports should have at least 6 months remaining from your date of entry, this is to match the maximum period your FM-T can be valid for.
+Reports suggest that this is not strictly enforced, but it is always better to be safe than sorry.

 The Immigration Officer may ask you a few questions such as how long you are staying, where you are staying etc. But normally they will just stamp your passport and wave you through without any further questioning.